DerellLicht/BallDroppings/README.md

 a higher tracing number will speed up the running of the script.

+##  Bugs

+There is one major bug present in this application... if user gets many balls in play (15 or so seems to be sufficient), with sounds turned on, the sounds will get confused and the program will completely lose control of them.

+One result of this bug, is that the sounds become irregular, and it does not sound like all sounds are actually present (there should be one sound for each ball, though the actual sounds wrap at 39 balls).
+The second result of this bug, is that if you turn sounds off, they don't actually stop!!

+Later note: this bug actually only occurs with Firefox browser, 2021 version.
+It does *not* occur with Chrome, at least with 20 balls in flight.

+I have *no* firm idea what is causing this bug, so it is unlikely that I'll be able to fix it...

+1. My first guess is, that the javascript Audio:play() function runs to completion before another call can begin, and after awhile it just runs out of time to get all the sounds generated before the next cycle begins.

+2. Another possibility is that I simply need to pre-allocate all 39 sound files, before beginning to generate sounds.
+In the current code, I allocate a new Audio object every time I want to generate a sound.
+That is clearly inefficient, even though Java has garbage collection.
+However, it doesn't appear to me that the program is actually generating an index for each sound, so the traditional technique of pre-allocating Audio objects for all 39 sound files, isn't trivially done.
+Maybe someone else who knows java better than I do (my expertise is C, not java/html), could someday try to optimize this process??

 ##  Licensing for this program
 Josh Nimoy's original github repository has a Creative Commons license, and my derivations of his program will also be released under that license.
 His original LICENSE file is included in this repository.